timacdonald/rule-builder/readme.md

 - Revise min and max and determine if between is a better fit.
 - Add all of these as issues and put on th development board!
 - Checkout the migration builder methods to see if we can match those closer to give a more familiar experience.
+- 'EloquentDummy' probably has an actaul testing terminology name more suitable.
+Work that out then switch.

 ## License